List of ships for the rescue of refugees in the Mediterranean Sea: Further related organisations

 In conjunction with Alarm Phone, Watch the Mediterranean Sea monitors deaths and violations of migrants' rights at the maritime borders of the EU via an online mapping platform.
+Caminando Fronteras advocates for migrants' rights at the borders of the EU.
+The Civil Maritime Rescue Coordination Centre (CMRCC) began work in 2022 coordinating and documenting events in the Central Mediterranean Sea involving people in distress.

 The German-based international movement Seebrücke has campaigned since 2018 for the humanitarian rights for people to migrate.

 Organisations with future plans

 As of May 2021, the Italian group 'RESQ (people saving people)' had been working on plans to fund and start operating a further rescue ship.
 In July 2021 they announced their acquisition of the Alan Kurdi, which was renamed ResQ PEOPLE; they began preparing the ship for new rescue operations.
 RESQ PEOPLE sailed from Borriana on 7 August 2021 to start rescue missions in the central Mediterranean.